lulzshadowwalker/booba-2.0/README.md

 ### Binding

-if you had some screen or widget where you inject some controller, you can simple make another class that extends `Bindings` and use `Get.lazyPut<SomeController>(() => SomeController());` within the `dependancies` method override to automatically inject it whenever the widget is built. now, to bind the binding that you've defined you have to bind it to the actual route ( assuming you're working with named routes ). /// "Bind bind bind bind" 🙃
+if you had some screen or widget where you inject some controller, you can simply make another class that extends `Bindings` and use `Get.lazyPut<SomeController>(() => SomeController());` within the `dependancies` method override to automatically inject it whenever the widget is built. now, to bind the binding that you've defined you have to bind it to the actual route ( assuming you're working with named routes ). /// "Bind bind bind bind" 🙃

 ### Validation! 🌟 /// no more LulzValidation 🤤